harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 However, using Caffe was no small feat as setting up of Caffe took a long time on AWS and made sure all the dependencies were up to date.
 Once the Caffe was up and running, I used the Caffe provided model called `BVLC Reference CaffeNet` which is Caffe's implementation of ImageNet optimized for Caffe framework.
 The BVLC reference model has 8 layers as shown below:

+The image has been taken from the link[6]
+![alt text][image11]

 I used the BVLC CaffeNet to provide image as input and perform computation on the images for all layers.
 The layer-8 is very specific to CaffeNet as it outputs features based on the number of classes for this model.
 I used the output of layer-7 as the image features that can be used to classify each business later.
 The layer-7, also called fc7, provides good representation of all the features for image.
-Some of the features extracted from images looks like below:
+The output of layer 7 has 4096 nodes, so all the image features consists of 4096 features.

+Below is the representation of features for images 5-10 and their first 5 features from 4096 features:

+![alt text][image8]

 **3.** Next, I loaded the business and their output labels from CSV file.
 This looked like below: